floxydio/ckr-css/Readme.md

 CKR Framework is CSS Library to help your styling in CSS

-If you want to contribute this framework just fork this repository
+If you want to contribute this framework just fork this repository, and use SCSS file

 Version : 1.0.0 Alpha